Marcos Kremer: Club career

+International career

+In January 2016, he was called up to the Argentina XV side ahead of the 2016 Americas Rugby Championship.
+He made his senior debut against the United States on 6 February 2016, before even making an appearance at any of the age-grade national teams.

 In May 2016, Kremer was called up to the Argentina U20's side for the 2016 World Rugby Under 20 Championship in England.
 He started in all 5 games at the tournament, helping Los Pumitas to a third-placed finish after beating South Africa 49–19 in the bronze final.